Myron (novel): Plot summary

-Myra Breckinridge, the transsexual who terrorized Hollywood with dildo-rape and lesbianism, has transformed back into her former self, the literally and figuratively castrated Myron.
+Myra Breckinridge, the transsexual who terrorized Hollywood with dildo-rape and lesbianism, has reverted back their former self, the literally and metaphorically castrated Myron.

-One night, while watching the movie "Siren of Babylon" on the late show, he/she is transported to the set of the 1948 film through the television.
-It's Myra's dream come true, and Myron's nightmare.
-As Myron tries to adapt to life inside an endlessly repeating B-movie, Myra slowly starts creeping her way back into Myron's head, making a connection with a gay member of the community to obtain dresses and wigs.
-Her lapses back into Myron's personality are strongly encouraged by a character slyly based on Norman Mailer (though at one point he drunkenly hits on Myra), while most of the others on the set seem to prefer Myra to Myron.
-She attempts to castrate a crew member, then tries to castrate herself and partially succeeds in acquiring silicone implants.
-While Myron desperately searches for a way off the set (running into Richard Nixon along the way, who is considering taking up residence in "Siren of Babylon" in order to escape the Watergate hearings), Myra wants to stay permanently.
+Myron watches Siren of Babylon, a 1948 fictional film starring Maria Montez on the late show, and based upon the actual movie Siren of Atlantis (released 1938), which starred that actress.
+He/she is transported to the set of the 1948 film through the television.
+It is a dream for Myra and Myron's nightmare.
+As Myron tries to adapt to life inside an endlessly repeating B-movie, Myra begins to creep her way back into Myron's head, making a connection with a gay member of the community to obtain dresses and wigs.
+Her lapses back into Myron's personality are encouraged by a character based on Norman Mailer (who, while drunk, shows attraction to Myra).
+Most of the others favor Myra over Myron.
+She attempts to castrate a crew member, then tries to castrate herself.
+She gains partial success in acquiring silicone implants.
+While Myron searches for a way off the set.
+He runs into Richard Nixon along the way, who is considering taking up residence in Siren of Babylon in order to escape the Watergate hearing.
+Myra wants to reside permanently.

-Eventually, Myra/Myron trades places with Maria Montez, the star of the film.
-Myra is ecstatic and Myron disappears entirely from the narrative for a time.
-But when Montez, inhabited by Myra, coincidentally meets the 1948 Myron (who at this point is a child, possessed by the soul of a perplexed Maria Montez) their respective personalities are restored to their original bodies, returning Myron at once to his living room in 1970s California.
-The changes wrought by Myra's running amok on the set of "Siren of Babylon" continue to influence the present and the book ends with a former cowboy actor in the film, now a transsexual, being elected Republican governor of Arizona.
+Myra/Myron then trades places with Montez, the star of the film.
+Myra is ecstatic and Myron disappears from the narrative for a time.
+When Montez, inhabited by Myra, coincidentally meets the 1948 Myron (who at this year is a child, possessed by the soul of a perplexed Montez) their respective personalities are restored to their original bodies.
+Myron returns to living room in 1970s California.
+The changes wrought by Myra's running amok on the set of Siren of Babylon continue to influence the present.
+The book ends with a former cowboy actor in the film, now a transsexual, being elected Republican governor of Arizona.
+(This likely references the political career of Ronald Reagan.)